The team will train at BSR Surf Resort’s Waco, TX wave pool

 Olivia Pessanha, San Diego, CA

 USA Surfing has three levels for its USA Junior Teams: developmental, junior national and ISA world juniors training team.
 Each level creates a progressive path to perform at elite levels and potentially qualify for future Olympic Games.
+USA Surfing's 2018 World Surfing Games elite 6-member team was the youngest team at the Tahara, Japan competition and clinched a bronze medal.
 Selection to national USA Surfing teams brings athletes into an elite program with year-round high-performance training and skill development.

 Contact: Becky Fleischauer, 302-588-0671, becky (at) usasurfing (dot) org